erick-pacheco/Ice-Cream-Truck/README.md

 5. Wait, what?
 No name?

-   Don't worry, we will add the name.
-However, this name will be assigned when we `instantiate` the Customer.
+   Don't worry, we will add the name using the `constructor`.
+This name will be assigned when we `instantiate` the Customer.
 Add the following code to your Customer, right below the private variable declaration.

    ```java
     public Customer(String name){